 On the previous pages, you met 62 basic letters.
 But there are many more than 62 sounds in all the world's languages; many single languages have more sounds than that!
 To write all the sounds in most of the world's languages, Musa uses two tricks:

 In general, these tricks are only used where needed, in other words if the language being written has two sounds that would otherwise be written with the same Musa letter.
 For example in English, the k in keel and the c in cool are written with the same Musa letter - there's no ambiguity even though they're pronounced slightly differently.
 But in Arabic, those are two different sounds (written with the letters ك kāf and ق qāf in Arabic), and so Musa has a different letter for qāf.

 On this page, I'll show you some new tops and bottoms and a few more unusual letters.
 I'll show you the other tricks on the following pages.

-Shwa also has a letter for a labiodental approximant, a sound which appears in several languages; it's written ʋ in IPA .
+Musa also has a letter for a labiodental approximant, a sound which appears in several languages; it's written ʋ in IPA .
 To pronounce it, put your mouth in position to say v, but say w instead.
 I'll transcribe it as vw.

-These hooked letters are also used for labial-velar sounds, as found in many West African languages : kp and gb (as in the name of the Nigerian language Igbo) and nasal ŋm.
+This bottom is also used for labial-velar sounds, as found in many West African languages : kp and gb (as in the name of the Nigerian language Igbo) and nasal ŋm.
 They're not clusters - the two sounds are pronounced simultaneously.

 That last letter also spells the northern pronunciation of Swedish sj.